Vanderhell/Vanderhell/README.md

 [`loxalarm`](https://github.com/Vanderhell/loxalarm) is a small, heap-free **C99** alarm state-machine core for embedded firmware.

-It models the runtime lifecycle of one process alarm condition, including:
+It models the lifecycle of one process alarm condition with behavior that is usually scattered across application code, HMI logic, PLC glue, or vendor-specific runtime layers.

+It includes:

 - on-delay and off-delay handling
 - latching and acknowledge flow